OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-07.md

 The Canaanites and all the inhabitants of the land will hear of this, and they will surround us and wipe out our name from the earth.
 What then will you do for your great name?”

 ## Joshua 7:10
-The Lord said to Joshua, “Get up!
-Why have you fallen on your face?
+The Lord addressed Joshua, saying, “Rise up!
+Why are you lying on your face?

 ## Joshua 7:11
 Israel has sinned; they have violated my covenant, which I commanded them.
 They have taken some of the things set apart for destruction; they have stolen, lied, and put them among their own belongings.